If you have questions that are not answered here, or can’t find the answer on our web site, please

 Q-9.
 My grades will improve this semester.
 What should I do about making sure you see those grades?

-Go ahead and apply now, but enclose a cover letter indicating that you want us to wait for your fall semester grades before reviewing your application.
 Send us your fall grades as soon as they become available by arranging for a new transcript to be sent to CAS.
+Candidates who send fall grades in the month of January can be assured that they will be considered.

 Q-10.
 What are you looking for in students?